 cryptocurrency, bitcoin, ethereum, crypto

-The Bank Secrecy Act and its related regulations impose anti-money laundering ("AML") regulations on money transmitters.
-A money transmitter is an entity that provides money transfer or payment services.
-Examples include PayPal, Western Union and Barclays.
+Generally, a money transmitter is an entity that provides money transfer or payment services.
+Common examples include PayPal, Western Union and Barclays.

 Federal Money Transmitter Laws